More than 60 former officials condemn anti-Asian attacks

 “For centuries, AAPIs have contributed much to the vibrancy and success of this country,” the former officials said in the statement, provided to The Washington Post in advance of its release.
 “Yet we are sometimes still seen as ‘the foreigner’ or ‘less American’ and treated as the ‘other.’ ”

-The signers of the statement “strongly denounce” the uptick in violence, harassment and bigotry against Asian Americans in the United States, and condemned the “wrongful blame” that the AAPI community faced over the coronavirus pandemic.
-They cited statistics kept by the advocacy group Stop AAPI Hate, which has catalogued more than 3,800 hate crimes since the onset of the coronavirus pandemic last March, with a majority of them targeting Asian American women.
+The signers of the statement “strongly denounce” the uptick in violence, harassment and bigotry against Asian Americans in the United States, and condemn the “wrongful blame” that the AAPI community faced over the coronavirus pandemic.

+They cited statistics kept by the advocacy group Stop AAPI Hate, which has catalogued more than 3,800 bias or hate incidents since the onset of the coronavirus pandemic in March 2020, with a majority of them targeting Asian American women.

 Noting that more than an estimated 2 million Asian Americans serve in critical pandemic jobs such as health-care professionals, first responders and grocery store employees, the group said “they risk their lives every day to save fellow Americans, but even they are not immune to this kind of bias and hate.”